 The Kyoko Selden Memorial Translation Prize in Japanese Literature, Thought, and Society.

-The Department of Asian Studies, at Cornell University, is pleased to announce a prize honoring the life and work of our colleague, Kyoko Selden.
+The Department of Asian Studies, at Cornell University, is pleased to announce the 2015 prize honoring the life and work of our colleague, Kyoko Selden.
 The prize will pay homage to the finest achievements in Japanese literature, thought, and society through the medium of translation.
-Kyoko Selden's translations and writings ranged widely across such realms as Japanese women writers, the atomic bomb experience, Ainu life and culture, historical and contemporary literature, poetry and prose, Japanese art, and early education (the Suzuki method).
+Kyoko Selden's translations and writings ranged widely across such realms as Japanese women writers, Japanese art and aesthetics, the atomic bomb experience, Ainu and Okinawan life and culture, historical and contemporary literature, poetry and prose, and early education (the Suzuki method).
 In the same spirit, the prize will recognize the breadth of Japanese writings, classical and contemporary, and with the aim of making such materials more widely available, we ask that prize submissions be of unpublished translations.
 Collaborative translations are welcomed.

-In order to encourage classroom use and wide dissemination of the winning entries, prize-winning translations, together with the original Japanese text, will be made freely available on the web.
+In order to encourage classroom use and wide dissemination of the winning entries, prize-winning translations will be made freely available on the web.
 The winning translations will be published online at The Asia-Pacific Journal: Japan Focus.